Air Pollution in Steel Industry: Environmental, Health & Social Impact

 Fugitive emissions are unaccounted emissions that escape a point source.
 Image Courtesy: treehugger.com

-What the Steel Industry can Benefit from - Pollution Control to Improve Occupational Health and Safety in Steel Manufacturing Plants
+What the Steel Industry can Benefit from - Pollution Control to Improve Occupational Health and Safety in Steel Manufacturers In India

-Addressing the problem of emissions is an important practice that a lot of steel industries are not currently following in an optimum manner.
+Addressing the environmental impact of steel production and the problem of emissions is an important practice that a lot of steel industries are not currently following in an optimum manner.
 The Indian government aims to decrease emissions by one-third, by 2030.
 This comes at a time when the steel industry is set to increase its production output.
 The air pollution caused by the steel industry must be addressed immediately and in a big way, in order to comply with the norms of the government.

-Practices such as carbon capture and sequestration (CCS), which remove carbon dioxide at source from industrial plants, are both very expensive and require high energy, which in turn may be very polluting.
+Practices such as carbon capture and sequestration (CCS) are one of the measures to control industrial pollution, which remove carbon dioxide at source from industrial plants, are both very expensive and require high energy, which in turn may be very polluting.
 Studies show that CCS can lead to a 25% increase in emissions from burning coal, etc. 4 The only solution is an affordable one that can cover large areas efficiently and is cost effective.

-An ideal solution for pollution control in steel industries should i) tackle the problem efficiently, ii) address fugitive emissions, iii) be cost-effective and sustainable.
+An ideal solution to industrial pollution in steel industries should i) tackle the problem efficiently, ii) address fugitive emissions, iii) be cost-effective and sustainable.